Collaborating with international team members on global training doesn’t have to be a headache. Here are our tips for coordinating worldwide teamwork.

 Getting your local market counterpart involved sooner rather than later can save time further down the line.
 By working together from the start, both teams benefit from each other’s knowledge.
 It also sets the foundation for collaboration, making everyone feel involved and accountable.
-If you’re still in the early stages and need help to get buy-in from local markets for your localised L&D content take a look at our blog.

 Once the English version of your L&D programme is finalised, share it with an English speaking local market team member.
 Ask your colleague to look for any potential issues that could arise in the translation of the content.

 When we say content, we mean everything, from the words on the page to the tone, layout, style and imagery.
 Your local market colleague should have a better grasp of cultural or demographic nuances.
 It might be something as small as changing a photograph or more complex, like replacing a learning module with one more fitting for their market.
 Make the most of your bilingual colleagues and spot these potential conflicts early to save time later.